-Using our time tested E-Score Brand product, we looked at a number of companies that have survived and thrived since the “Great Recession” a decade ago, and identified key traits that carried them through the rough waters that followed.
-Find out if your company or brand is checking off the right boxes that are most important to consumers.
+To provide some perspective, we looked at a number of companies that have survived and thrived since the “Great Recession” a decade ago and identified key traits that carried them through the rough waters that followed.

-As most financial experts agree that it’s just a matter of time until the market will slow, who else is better to steer your financial portfolio through choppy waters than Charles Schwab?
-Seen as A Leader who is Credible, Influential, Informative, Reliable and Trustworthy, Schwab has been described as such for years since the recession and has been consistently above par for the Investment/ Financial category average along these key attributes.
+As most financial experts agree, it will be quite some time before any stability emerges in the markets.
+During this time, consumers will seek out those institutions they can depend on to get them through these trying times.
+Based on our experience with the data we’ve seen, they look for the following traits: A Leader who is Credible, Influential, Informative, Reliable and Trustworthy.
+Charles Schwab, among others, has been described as such for years since the recession and has been consistently above par for the Investment/ Financial category average along these key attributes.

 In the competitive beer category with micro-breweries and special blends that seem to be endless, consumers may sample, but will always return to a brand they are familiar with.
 One such brand is Bud Light which consumers have grown to love and know as Approachable, Classic, Down-to-Earth and as A Leader consistently over the years.